filipsnastins/concurrency-control-with-dynamodb/README.md

 the first transaction that requested the charge was committed, incrementing the optimistic lock's version number by one.
 Therefore, the second transaction that changes the amount fails because its version number (`0`) doesn't match with the current version stored in the database (`1`).

 The user can retry changing the amount, but the application will reject the request because the `PaymentIntent` is now in the `CHARGE_REQUESTED` state, which prevents changing the amount.
-As a result, concurrency anomalies are prevented, and `PaymentIntent` invariants are held.
+As a result, concurrency anomalies are prevented, and `PaymentIntent` invariants and business rules are enforced.

 ```mermaid
 sequenceDiagram